pump-io/pump.io/CLA.md

 ## 6. Miscellaneous ##

-6.1 This Agreement will be governed by and construed in accordance with the laws of [JURISDICTION] excluding its conflicts of law provisions.
+6.1 This Agreement will be governed by and construed in accordance with the laws of Quebec excluding its conflicts of law provisions.
 Under certain circumstances, the governing law in this section might be superseded by the United Nations Convention on Contracts for the International Sale of Goods ("UN Convention") and